IvanGDR/Connect-Remotely-to-Astra-Streaming-and-Execute-Pulsar-Admin-and-Pulsar-Client-Commands/README.md

 tlsTrustStorePassword=
 ```

-This downloaded client.conf file should replace the file with similar name in your downloaded and unzipped pulsar binaries, therefore, go to:
+This downloaded client.conf file should replace the file with similar name in your downloaded and unzipped pulsar binaries directory, therefore go to:

 ```
 $ cd /opt/pulsar/apache-pulsar-2.10.0/conf
 ```

-rename the client.conf file that comes with the binaries by default:
+Rename the client.conf file that comes with the binaries by default
 ```
 $ /opt/pulsar/apache-pulsar-2.10.0/conf > sudo mv client.conf client.conf.backuppulsar210
 ```
-and create a new conf.file with the content of the of the downloaded con.file from the Astra Pulsar intance within
+Create a new client.conf file and paste the the content of the downloaded conf.file obtained from the Astra Pulsar intance
 ```
 $ /opt/pulsar/apache-pulsar-2.10.0/conf > cat client.conf
 ```